a-le/microDbal/README.md

 # MicroDbal Library

 MicroDbal is a lightweight database abstraction library built on top of PHP's PDO.
-It aims to simplify common database operations with a simple API of most common features.
+It simplifies common database operations with a straightforward API that focuses on the most commonly used features, ensuring security by exclusively using prepared statements.
-The underlying PDO instance is directly accessible if needed for use cases not covered by the library.
+For advanced use cases not covered by the library, the underlying PDO instance remains directly accessible.
+This library follows the best practices outlined at [PHP Delusions](https://phpdelusions.net/pdo).

 ## Features
 - Simplified database operations (fetching rows, executing queries, transactions, etc.)
 - Lightweight and easy to integrate
-- Helper methods for SQL `IN` clauses, `LIKE` clauses, and escaping
+- Helper methods for SQL `IN` clauses and `LIKE` clauses
 - Let use the underlying PDO instance directly if ever needed

 ## Tested with those Databases